-The embargo period for the data is established during the planning stage of the project and is counted from the last day of access to the Facility.
+For our capital equipment the embargo period for the data is established during the planning stage of the project and is counted from the last day of access to the Facility.
 This period is typically 12 months.
-Exceptions to the normal 12 month embargo period can be requested by writing to the ROAR Management Committee with 1) your proposed embargo period, 2) justification for why the embargo extension is required, and 3) an outline plan (with timings) for steps that you need to take prior to release of data.
+Exceptions to the normal 12-month embargo period can be requested by writing to the ROAR Management Committee (email to email@example.com) with 1) your proposed embargo period, 2) justification for why the embargo extension is required, and 3) an outline plan (with timings) for steps that you need to take prior to release of data.

 How do I get my reaction risk assessment approved?

 Before being allowed access to the Facility, a detailed Project Plan, a Project Agreement and a Reaction Risk Assessment for the experiment must be completed and approved.
 This is done through LabArchives, our ELN.
 (If you do not yet have a Project Folder in the ROAR electronic notebook, request one by emailing email@example.com).
 Use the Reaction RA template for the risk assessment: copy the template in your project folder, fill it with all required information and, once completed, sign it and specify a ROAR team member as witness.

 I need to talk to someone from ROAR or show them something about my reaction.
 When can I do this?

 If you are experiencing a problem during your booked session on the ROAR equipment then please speak to a team member in person, or send out a call for help on the ROAR User Group on Teams.
 We will aim to respond as swiftly as possible but please note that there will be times when ROAR team members are not available to respond immediately, and priority is given to users which have pre-arranged to have ROAR support during their booking.